fabiomux/fluxbox_apps_menu/README.md

 # FluxboxAppsMenu

-FluxboxAppsMenu create an applications menu file for Fluxbox Window Manager including the applications stored within the folders containing the _.desktop_ files and discarding automatically those marked as hidden.

-They will be organized in several categories and sub-categories specified within the config file *fluxbox_apps_menu.yaml*
+FluxboxAppsMenu builds an application's menu for the Fluxbox window manager starting from the _desktop_ files installed by the applications themselves.

+Categories and sub-categories listed within these files will be used to assign the related application to the proper _folder_ in order to create a tree representation automatically.

+Customizations are allowed enhancing the configuration file.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'fluxbox_apps_menu'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it as:

     $ gem install fluxbox_apps_menu